 Get a list of minimal pairs to play with

 To train your ears on a new sound, you’re going to need to find some words that contrast that new sound with some other, extremely similar sound.
 In French, for instance, there are two “O” sounds that are unfamiliar to English speakers: [o], or “closed O” and [ɔ], or “open O”.
 They sound like this:

 To train your ears to recognize these two O’s, you’ll want to find a few words that contrast them directly, like nôtre/notre or hausse/os.
 So where do you find those words?

 Unfortunately, it can be difficult to find a centralized source of minimal pairs, and each language’s resources differ considerably.
 When I began studying Hungarian, for instance, I found a great list of minimal pairs right in the beginning of my textbook that covered every problematic sound in the language.
 For other languages (Italian, for instance), I’ve had a lot of difficulty finding good pairs, and have had to resort to guessing (I know cagna is a word…so what about cania?) and checking in a dictionary or online (Italian Wikipedia says Cania is a commune in the Cantemir district of Moldova…not a particularly common word, but I suppose it counts…).
 Check the first pages of your grammar books or look into a pronunciation book to look for some options.

 Because of this problem, I developed a community-supported list of useful minimal pairs in as many languages as possible.
 Check out our Pronunciation Trainers, which include minimal pair tests by clicking here.
+You can also click here to get IPA pronunciation flashcards in other languages, such as French and Spanish.
 If you have a good list for your language of choice, send it over and I’ll link it here.

 Get those minimal pairs recorded